itachi612/base_of_SQL/README.md

 - Files to turn in: `ex02_joins.ipynb`.
 - Allowed functions: `import pandas as pd`, `import sqlite3`.

 In this exercise, you will create a so-called datamart.
 A datamart is a table used for analytics.
-It is usually created by joining different tables together.
-For this exercise, we will collect various pieces of data about our users, such as when they made their first commits and when they visited the newsfeed for the first time.
+It is typically formed by combining different tables.
+For this exercise, we will collect various pieces of user data, such as their first commit date and their first visit to the newsfeed.
 This will help us analyze the data later.

-Read the full task to see what you need to do in this exercise:
+Read the full task description to see what you need to do:

 1. Create a connection to the database using the `sqlite3` library.
 2. Create a new table called `datamart` in the database by joining the tables `pageviews` and `checker` using only one query.